TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-accesssharednotebook.md

 4. If the user doesn't have access, Click the "+ Add" button
 5. Add the user the appropriate level of access.

-Note: Reader access is the minimum level of access to view a shared Notebook
+Note: Reader access is the minimum level of access to view a shared Notebook.

 ## **Recommended Documents**